 From 2000 through 2010, revenue exceeded expenses.
 In 2010, the 13th Judicial Circuit Juvenile Division adopted the strategies of the Juvenile Detention Alternative Initiative (JDAI) which resulted in a direct reduction of juveniles placed at the Juvenile Justice Center.
-The JDAI has reduced the total number of juvenile admissions and resident days. (additional JDAI information is on page 12)
+The JDAI has reduced the total number of juvenile admissions and resident days. (additional JDAI information is on page 11).
+In 2017, contract adjustments and a focus on collecting parental pay have seen a return to revenue exceeding expenses.